dleam/Image-Seamless-Restoration/README.md

-# Seamless-Restoration
+# Image-Seamless-Restoration
-restore the pictures seamlessly

-Using Poisson Fusion to restore all the pictures！（especially for panoramic~） Using your mouse to choose the unwanted area and the similar background.
+Using the technique "Poisson Image Editing" to restore the pictures.（especially for panoramic~）

 Simpler and faster "PS" ~
 Create more "pure" pictures ~
+You need only use your mouse to choose the unwanted area and the similar background.